Detailed mode of operation

 The scaler will illuminate the red LED while in stage 1.

 If the sync is higher than about 24 kHz, the bypass function will be activated - this can be overridden in the .ini file.
+If sync is lost or goes below threshold, it will go back to stage 1.

 The FPGA analyzes the signals from the sync processor, and once stable, move on to stage 3.
 If it fails to make sense of the incoming sync, it goes back to stage 1.